alexoh2bd/MLPIPELINE_practice/README.md

 #cookiecuttermlops #cookiecutterdatascience</small></p>

-Run the project by downloading the data from this kaggle [link](https://www.kaggle.com/datasets/saadaliyaseen/decoding-medical-costs-analyzing-insurance-data/data)
+Run the project by downloading the data from this kaggle in data/raw [link](https://www.kaggle.com/datasets/saadaliyaseen/decoding-medical-costs-analyzing-insurance-data/data)
 Then use `source ./run.sh` to run the pipeline.

 Final MSE: 148180199.50269985